Jenny Jones, Baroness Jones of Moulsecoomb: London Assembly member

-In the 2000 election, Jones won a place in the inaugural London Assembly as part of a three-strong Green Group, including Councillor Darren Johnson AM and Victor Anderson, who resigned in March 2003 and was replaced by Noel Lynch for the remainder of the term.
-The 2004 GLA elections saw the Greens lose the seat held by Lynch, leaving Jones and Johnson as the two remaining members of the Green Group.
+In the 2000 election, Jones won a place in the inaugural London Assembly as part of a three-strong Green group, alongside Darren Johnson and Victor Anderson (who resigned in March 2003 and was replaced by Noel Lynch for the remainder of the term).
+The 2004 elections saw the Greens lose the seat held by Lynch, leaving Jones and Johnson as the two remaining members of the group.

 In May 2003, the Green Party, after some internal dissent, accepted an offer from the Mayor of London, Ken Livingstone, to nominate a deputy mayor; they chose Jones, who held the post until June 2004.
 The offer was part of Livingstone's pledge to rotate the position of deputy mayor, although he later declined to offer the post to the Conservatives and had an offer to the Liberal Democrats turned down.

-As a London Assembly Member, Jenny Jones promoted the issues of road safety, food, sustainable transport, social justice and the police and civil liberties.
+As a London Assembly Member, Jones promoted the issues of road safety, food, sustainable transport, social justice and the police and civil liberties.

-She was a member of the Metropolitan Police Authority, and has issued a report on traffic policing.
+She was a member of the Metropolitan Police Authority, and in 2007 issued a report on traffic policing.
 She sat on both the MPA's Strategic and Operational Policing Committee and Civil Liberties Panel.
-Elsewhere she put forward a motion and has put questions to the Mayor calling for progress on women's issues, specifically in relation to violence against women and support provision.
+Elsewhere she put forward a motion and put questions to the mayor calling for progress on women's issues, specifically in relation to violence against women and support provision.

 Jones chaired the Planning and Housing Committee, which issued a report on food growing and planning in London, Cultivating the Capital.
 It concluded that "London has only three or four days stocks of food should there be any disruption to supply".
 Jones issued an individual report in January 2010 on affordable housing in London, which determined that "the cost of buying a home [in London] has risen twice as fast as incomes".

 She was also a member of the Confirmation Hearings and Transport Committees.

 She previously held roles as the Mayor's Road Safety Ambassador and Green Transport advisor, focusing on road safety and cycling in London respectively, as well as being the former Chair of London Food, a mayoral commission which "aims to give Londoners fresher, healthier and more affordable food while reducing the environmental impact of our current food supply".
-As Chair, Jones was responsible for drawing up the Sustainable Food Strategy for London and chaired the Food Implementation Group overseeing the strategy More recently, she also issued a report on the subject of food security in the capital.
+As Chair, Jones was responsible for drawing up the Sustainable Food Strategy for London and chaired the Food Implementation Group overseeing the strategy.
+In 2008, she issued a report on the subject of food security in the capital.

-Southwark Councillor
+Southwark councillor

 In the 2006 local elections, Jones was elected as a councillor for the South Camberwell ward in the London Borough of Southwark, the Greens' first councillor in Southwark.
 She came third in the ward, polling 1014 votes.
 In the 2010 elections she lost her seat, coming fifth with 1282 votes.